Tips on how to crochet with Fuzzy, faux fur and eyelash yarn like a pro

 Blankets, Throws, Pillow covers

-Baby projects – I made this beautiful sleeping bag with faux fur yarn and my baby loves it!
-It was the perfect blanket for him as he used it mainly during our pram walks.
+Baby projects – I made this beautiful sleeping bag with faux fur yarn, which my baby loves!
+It was the perfect blanket for him, as he used it mainly during our pram walks.

-I hope this post has been able to give you all the necessary tips on how to crochet with Fuzzy, faux fur, and eyelash yarn like a pro.
+I hope this post has given you all the necessary tips on how to crochet with Fuzzy, faux fur, and eyelash yarn like a pro.
 Let me know which of these tips you find handy and if you have other tips that can benefit others, do comment below.

 Similar Posts